toolleeo/cli-apps/README.md

 ## <a name="file-handling"></a>File and file system handling

-Tools for managing files and directories.
+Tools for managing files and directories (copy, move, extraction from compressed archives, change permissions, etc.).

 * [compsize](https://github.com/kilobyte/compsize) - Find compression type/ratio on a file or set of files on a btrfs file system.
 * [conan](https://github.com/mirage/conan) - Find clue about the type of the file.